Live music is starting again – big time!

 Gregory Warren Wilson studied violin and composition at the Royal College of Music, graduating with Honours.
 He spent a year as a member of the Hong Kong Philharmonic before joining the Orchestra of the Teatro Communale in Florence.
 He is much in demand as a performer, working with many of the UK’s leading orchestras and also as a chamber musician, the Spice Girls, and has recorded with Coldplay.
 With his sextet, The Oxford Concert Party, he has also worked in hospices and prisons.
 Gregory also plays for Rambert and the West End Show, Phantom of the Opera.
 He has published five collections of poetry.

-Our sing-a-longs, choirs, Tea Dances and Music Therapy have nearly all stopped since lockdown except for two Zoom sessions a week for JCare’s Sidney Corob House, a Zoom session for a Clarion Housing scheme, and some live sessions before Christmas in the garden of Notting Hill Housing homes in Mildmay Ward Islington.
+Our sing-a-longs, choirs, Tea Dances and Music Therapy nearly all stopped last year except for two Zoom sessions a week for JCare’s Sidney Corob House, a Zoom session for a Clarion Housing scheme, and some live sessions before Christmas in the garden of Notting Hill Housing homes in Mildmay Ward Islington.

 Dan Beaulaurier, guitarist and vocalist with the Grace Solero Band did some concerts at Christmas for Notting Hill and online with Grace for Islington Council’s Active Spaces project.